Matias Ranillo Sr.

 Matias Castillon Ranillo Sr. (February 28, 1898 – December 18, 1947) was a Governor of then Province of Zamboanga and later Congressman of the lone Legislative District of Zamboanga during the 1st Congress of the Commonwealth of the Philippines.
 During the Japanese occupation in World War II, he was made Military Governor of the province.

 Early life and career

 Ranillo was born February 28, 1898, to Primo Ranillo and Laureana Castillon in Dipolog, Zamboanga Peninsula.
 Handsome and bright, he was the only candidate from the Manila Law College to pass the Philippine Bar Examinations in 1926.
 A very articulate lawyer, he then became a judge in Basilan.

 Political career

 Ranillo was elected Governor of the Province of Zamboanga in 1937.
 In 1939, he was present when President Manuel L. Quezon and his daughters Zenaida and Aurora "Baby" inaugurated the first bridge linking Dipolog and Dapitan, now called the Quezon Bridge.
-He also welcomed then-Vice-president Sergio Osmena when the latter inaugurated Dipolog Airport in October 1941, who came in on board a Philippine Army Air Corps flight and almost crashed at landing.
-They immediately proceeded to Dipolog Cathedral to have a Thanksgiving mass for landing safely.
+He also welcomed Vice President Sergio Osmeña when the latter inaugurated Dipolog Airport in October 1941, who came in on board a Philippine Army Air Corps flight and almost crashed at landing.
+They immediately proceeded to Dipolog Cathedral to have a Thanksgiving Mass for landing safely.